google/pytype/README.md

 For more information, check out the [user guide][user-guide], [FAQ][faq], or [supported features][supported-features].

+## Capabilities
-## How is pytype different from other type checkers?
+How is pytype different from other type checkers?

 1. Pytype uses **inference** instead of gradual typing.
 This means it will infer types on code even when the code has no type hints on it.
 So it can